 Resource affinity allows the resource mastering of the frequently used resources on its local node, it uses dynamic resource mastering to move the location of the resource masters.
 Normally resource mastering only happens when an instance joins or leaves the RAC environment, as of Oracle 10g R2 mastering occurs at the object level which helps fine-grained object remastering.
 There are a number of parameters that can be used to dynamically remaster an object

 _gc_affinity_time specifies interval minutes for re-mastering

-_gc_affinity_limit defines the number of times a instance access the resource before remastering, setting to 0 disables remastering
+_gc_affinity_limit defines the number of times instance access the resource before remastering, setting to 0 disables remastering

-_gc_affinity_minimum defines the minimum number of times a instance access the resource before remastering
+_gc_affinity_minimum defines the minimum number of times instances access the resource before remastering

 _lm_file_affinity disables dynamic remastering for the objects belonging to those files